-They aren’t one of those clubs that concentrate on IPAs or IPLs.
-Instead, they scour the craft beer landscape for anything that looks interesting and then makes it available to their subscribers on a first-come, first-serve basis.
+They do not just concentrate on IPAs or “hyped” beers.
+Instead, they scour the craft beerscape for anything that looks interesting and then make it available to their subscribers on a first-come, first-serve basis.

 Their typical lineup of beer includes everything from pilsners, lagers, red ales, pale ales and witbiers to dessert stouts, sours and more.

-It’s nothing short of a beer lover’s nocturnal emission, and it’s why so many are sold on Tavour after their first encounter.
+It’s nothing short of a craft beer lover’s dream, and it’s why so many are sold on Tavour after their first encounter.

-Here is an example of just some of the beers they featured during a recent month:
+Here is an example of just some of the rare beers they featured in one month:

 - The Gadget Milkshake IPA, Four Fathers Brewing, IN